Major: Communication and Theatre (IMC Track); minors in Spanish and English

 How would you describe the Division Ⅲ student-athlete experience?

 Division Ⅲ is unique because the emphasis is more on your academics than on your sport.
 While everyone has the desire and passion to continue playing their sport and to succeed at it, coaches and athletes recognize that if you’re attending college, there is a reason — to graduate, and have a future occupation.
+Being a Division III athlete gives you the opportunity to get involved on campus, to play your sport, and to grow as a student.
+Ultimately, Division III athletics have provided me with the best college experience possible.

 Has your athletic participation shaped your educational experience?

 Softball has helped me to achieve each of the University Learning Goals and in some ways, to exceed them.
 In regards to intellect, each student-athlete on our team is expected to have a 3.0 GPA or higher.
 All freshmen, and any other player with a GPA below that 3.0, are required to attend study tables with the team.
 These study tables helped me tremendously to get my schoolwork done and to collaborate with others my freshman year.
 Each and every one of us understands that to have character is extremely important and we want to make sure every member of this team is responsible and respectable.
 Our mentality is that everyone is a leader or has the opportunity to be one.
 Every year, there is a team service award that is given to one varsity sports team.
-I have been fortunate enough to participate in service and give back to our community with my team by participating in events like the Susan G. Komen Race for the Cure and Footprints for Fatima 5K.
+I have been fortunate enough to participate in service and give back to our community with my team by participating in events like Streaks to the Max and Footprints for Fatima 5K.

 Is it hard to balance school and sports in college?